brows-app/brows/_posts/2024-02-14-configuring-net-apps-without-json-or-xml.md

 --------------------------------------------------------------
 ### So far things seem pretty simple.
 Let's make them simpler.
-Change the configuration file to look like this:
+Change the configuration file to look like this.
 ```csharp
 Theme = dark
 Weekend starts on = Saturday